Games & Quizzes

 /rəˈɡärdiNG/

-Concerning; about.
-To look at a person or thing in a particular way.
+in respect of.
+To think about a person, thing in a particular way.